CO-203: Discontinued or Reduced Service

 How to Prevent CO-203

-- Document the clinical reason for any service discontinuation or reduction in the operative or progress notes at the time of the service change
+- Train clinical staff to document the reason for any service discontinuation or reduction in real time

 Also Filed As